-The educational objective of this lecture is to provide anesthesiologists with a concise physiological and pharmacological background in dealing with surgical patients with reactive airways.
-Such information can minimize the occurrence of bronchospasm in the perioperative period as well as guide recognition and appropriate treatment should airway constriction occur.
+This review aims to provide anesthesiologists with a concise physiological and pharmacological background that can minimize the occurrence of bronchospasm in the perioperative period, as well as a guide to recognition and appropriate treatment should airway constriction occur.

-The label "reactive airway disease" is often applied to patients who typically exhibit dyspnea, wheezing, cough, and production of sputum.
-Often, there is a history of inhaled bronchodilator use.
-A more specific term "airway hyperreactivity" has been recommended (1).
-The latter represents a physiological abnormality of the airways, which respond excessively to a variety of stimuli such as histamine, methacholine, distilled water, exercise, or hyperventilation.
-This excessive response embodies two distinct pharmacological phenomena, "sensitivity" and "reactivity."
-Increased sensitivity reflects a lower threshold for the response to an agonist (Fig. 1).
-Increased reactivity, on the other hand, reflects a steeper dose-response slope and usually a greater maximal response.
+The label "reactive airway disease" is usually applied to patients with dyspnea, wheezing, cough, and production of sputum.
+Almost invariably there is a history of inhaled bronchodilator use.
+A more specific term "airway hyperreactivity" has been recommended (1) because these patients develop airway narrowing more readily and more intensely than normal in response to a variety of stimuli (Fig. 1).

-The mere mention of such airway hyperactivity seems synonymous with the asthmatic.
-However, it is important to note that heightened airway reactivity also occurs in patients with chronic bronchitis and emphysema as well as allergic rhinitis and upper and lower respiratory tract infections.
-The latter patients may actually be more at risk for perioperative bronchospasm.
-In most asthmatics, therapy is optimal and, if not, patients can usually indicate so.
+The mention of such airway hyperactivity immediately focuses on the asthmatic with intermittent bouts of severe airflow obstruction.
+However, it is important to emphasize that heightened airway reactivity also occurs in patients with chronic bronchitis and emphysema as well as allergic rhinitis and upper and lower respiratory tract infections.
+The latter patients may actually be more at risk for perioperative bronchospasm than many asthmatics.
+In the latter, therapy is often optimal, and if not, patients can usually indicate so.
 Indeed, Warner et al. (2) found a surprisingly low frequency of perioperative bronchospasm in patients with asthma.
 This contrasted strongly with their observations in smokers with airway obstruction (3).

-Mechanisms of Airway Hyperactivity
+Mechanisms Of Airway Hyperactivity

-In dealing with constricted airways, the goal is to restore the caliber of the airways to their basal resting state.
-Actually, in this basal state a mild tonic constriction exists in all normal human airways.
+When dealing with reactive airways, the goal is to restore the caliber of the airways from their constricted state to their basal resting state.
+Actually, in this basal state, a mild tonic constriction exists in all normal human airways.
 This is largely maintained by efferent vagal activity and is readily abolished by antimuscarinics such as atropine.
-The physiological significance of this normal resting tone is an airway size that provides balance between anatomic dead space and airway resistance to maximize efficiency of gas exchange and work of breathing (Fig. 2).
+The physiological importance of this normal resting tone is an airway size that provides balance between anatomic dead space and airway resistance to gain efficiency in both gas exchange and work of breathing (Fig. 2).

-The exaggerated responses of patients with airway disease have been ascribed to numerous factors, including, most simply, reduced resting airway caliber.
-Indeed a low forced expiratory flow between 25% and 75% of vital capacity to forced vital capacity ratio, an indication of small airway size relative to lung volume is associated with enhanced reactivity to methacholine (4).
+The exaggerated responses of patients with airway disease have been ascribed to numerous factors including, most simply, reduced resting airway caliber.
 Because resistance is inversely related to the fourth power of the airway radius, any absolute decrease in the radius of an already constricted airway increases resistance more than the same absolute decrease in the radius of a larger or more dilated airway.
 However, baseline airway caliber does not account for all of the increase in airway responsiveness.
-The presence of mucosal edema and inflammation and the volume of airway secretions also have a profound effect.
+The latter is also influenced by the presence of mucosal edema and inflammation and the volume of airway secretions.

 Airway hyperactivity has often been depicted as a simple autonomic imbalance with a relatively increased parasympathetic activity in the lung.
-Precise sympathetic innervation of the airways has been difficult to identify in primates.
+Sympathetic innervation in the lung is very limited and difficult to identify.
 Instead, the major sympathetic influence on airway caliber occurs via circulating catecholamines that act primarily on the β_2 -receptors to produce bronchodilation.
 The parasympathetic nervous system controls both the baseline tone as well as the rapid changes in airway caliber in response to airway stimulation.
-Within the airway wall, sensory receptors alter bronchial smooth muscle tone through the parasympathetic vagal pathways.
+Within the airway wall sensory receptors alter bronchial smooth muscle tone through the parasympathetic vagal pathways.
 The most important of these are the rapidly adapting irritant receptors found throughout the mucosa of all the cartilaginous airways but most prominent in the trachea and especially at the carina.
 They respond to mechanical irritation, thermal stimuli, and irritants such as inhaled particle of gases.
+Airway edema and histamine reflexes also elicit their activity, which results in reflex cough, bronchoconstriction, and mucus secretion.